 Could be that everyone thinks the food they grew up eating is best.
 I find Italians are more loyal to their respective regions.
 I find the same to be the case with Americans.
 I’ll always say I’m a New Yorker before I say I’m American.

-- The North tends to be more influenced by its European neighbors, such as France and Austria.
+- The North is influenced by its European neighbors, such as France and Austria.
 The South by Mediterranean and Arab influences

 - Northern cooking uses more butter as opposed to olive oil, mainly due to climate differences